-By the end of second grade, students understand the basic concept that energy can change phase-transform and is necessary for life.
-In this grade level, students begin constructing understanding of energy and matter to how water helps change, the formation of Earth's surface features of Earth, how, water cycles and energy flows through flow, changing patterns in the environment sky, and the conditions necessary for life on Earth.
+By the end of second grade, students understand the basic concept that energy can transform and is necessary for life.
+In this grade level, students begin constructing understanding of energy and matter, the formation of Earth's surface features, water cycles and energy flow, changing patterns in the sky, and the conditions necessary for life on Earth.
 Student investigations focus on collecting and making sense of observational data and simple measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in second grade focus on helping students understand phenomena through energy and matter and systems and system models.